French National-Collectivist Party: Decline and disappearance

-Disappearance and survivals

 Le Pays Libre! survived Clémenti's departure, but also moved to Lyon before or during the German takeover of Vichy France.
 Its editor, Eric Labat, was noted for his earlier support of the Spanish Nationalists.
 He became the PFNC spokesman, reporting that the party had no intention of fusing with other collaborationist bodies so as to form a one-party state.
 As Labat explained, the PFNC had "suffered to maintain its doctrine", and expected to eventually emerge as France's legitimate single-party.
 Such ambitions were contrasted by outside verdicts: already in November 1941, frustrated German authorities reported that the PFNC and the similarly endowed Le Feu had become "phantom parties".
 The name of French Guards was casually taken over by its PPF rivals, and applied to Doriot's own street fighters' units.
 According to Littlejohn, this appropriation took place in September 1942, and suggested that the PFNC had wholly disintegrated by that moment in time.

 Eventually, Labat also left to fight on the Eastern Front.
 Various sources indicate that local cells of the party were still active to 1944.
 By December 1942, "Pierre T." of the PFNC and formerly of the Communist Youth had been installed as head of the Compulsory Labor Service in Calvados, where he ran a deceptive recruitment drive.
 Also then, the PFNC Calvados branch announced its affiliation to the Groupe Collaboration—although, for technical reasons, it was noticeably late in doing so.
 Historian Etienne Dejonghe additionally informs that the first ever PFNC cells in Nord and Pas-de-Calais opened as late as September 1943.
 The PFNC also had a section in Côte-d'Or.
 Its presence there was largely symbolic, and finally curbed by the Germans after a brawl between the party's Guards and a number of students at Dijon University.